adilanwar2399/ESBMC_Vampire_Project_LLM_Integration_Pipeline/Code/README.md

 Pipeline_1.py is the Latest Basic one.

-Pipeline_2.py is the Latest Iterative one.
+Pipeline_2.py is the Latest Iterative one - withe the LLM Prompt responsible for Single Invariant Benchmarks.

+Pipeline_3.py is the is the Latest Iterative one - with the LLM Prompts dealing with Multiple Invariants or (Unknown Number of Invariants).

 Stages of the Project: